OpenTechSchool/blog.opentechschool.org/_posts/2013-06-06-how-the-learners-meetup-is-doing-in-berlin.md

 ![Mingling](/assets/content/2013-06-06-mingling.jpg)

+Visit the [meetup.com](http://www.meetup.com/opentechschool-berlin/) pages of the [last](http://www.meetup.com/opentechschool-berlin/events/116981172/) [two](http://www.meetup.com/opentechschool-berlin/events/121203582/) events for participants' comments and some more pictures.

 We will continue this and come up with more ideas how to connect people.
 Next step is to get participants more involved in organizing the event.

 Check the [Berlin page](/berlin/) for the next meetup which should be 3 July.
 Hope to see you there!